Preparing for departure

 Take-out list

-At the shelter, we have everything you need to help you if you don't have time to bring the necessary items.
+At the shelter, we have what it takes to help you if you don’t have time to bring the necessary effects.
 We will find solutions together.
-It will also be possible to collect other personal belongings after your departure.
+It will also be possible to collect other personal effects after your departure.

 In a suitcase or bag you can place as many items as possible, without compromising your safety.